Tip 2 - how to choose the right lens

 The smaller the f number, the more expensive.

-It all depends on your budget, but some of the f1.8 lenses are great beginner prime lenses and wouldn’t break your bank.
+It all depends on your budget, but some of the f1.8 lenses are great beginner prime lenses (eg. the 50mm, f1.8) and wouldn’t break your bank.
 If you could afford f1.4 or even 1.2, you won’t regret the result.
+For example, a 50mm f1.2 or f1.4 is more expensive than 50mm f1.8.

 You typically don’t see zoom lenses with f-stop smaller than f2.8.
 They are not as fast as prime lenses, and are bigger and heavier.
-But they can zoom!
+But they can zoom and are more practical and convenient, so typically are more expensive.
+For example: a 24-70mm f2.8 fast zoom lens is more expensive than a 35mm or 50mm f1.4, but could be more or less the same with a 50mm f1.2.

 4. Make sure your lens is compatible with your camera

-Sony has been a leading player for mirrorless cameras for the past 10 years, and have built a great ecosystem of 3rd party lenses that can be directly attached to the Sony mirrorless camera body.
+Sony has been a leading player for mirrorless cameras for the past 10 years, and have built a great ecosystem of 3rd party lenses that can be directly attached to the Sony mirrorless camera body without an adapter.
 You can also attach traditional Canon and Nikon DSLR lenses to Sony mirrorless cameras with an adapter.

-Please note, if you are sticking with your DSLR camera, the new mirrorless camera lenses can never be fit to your DSLR camera, which major manufacturers such as Canon and Nikon will no longer produce.
+Please note, if you are sticking with your DSLR camera, the new mirrorless camera lenses, even from the same brand, can’t be mounted onto your DSLR camera.
 I’ve explained this in much more detail in my free video guide of Mirrorless Camera Buying Guide.

 There are many 3rd party lens manufacturers.
 Major ones include Sigma, Tamron, Tokina, Samyang / Rokinon.
 Typically 3rd party lenses are cheaper than native lenses produced by OEM camera manufacturers.
 You just need to make sure they are built for your camera brand.